-We have not entered into any agreements and do not have any understanding or arrangements for any particular business combination and we do not have any plans, arrangements or understandings, written or oral, to issue any of the shares that will be newly available as a result of the adoption of the Amendment.
-The issuance in the future of such additional authorized shares of our preferred stock as a result of the adoption of the Amendment may have the effect of diluting the earnings per share and book value per share, as well as the stock ownership and voting rights of the currently outstanding shares of Series A Preferred Stock and Common Stock.
-The effective increase in the number of authorized but unissued shares of our preferred stock may be construed as having an anti-takeover effect by permitting the issuance of such securities to purchasers who might oppose a hostile takeover bid or oppose any efforts to amend or repeal certain provisions our Articles of Incorporation, as amended, or bylaws.
+We have not entered into any agreements and do not have any understanding or arrangements for any particular business combination and except for the additional 437,464 Preferred Shares to be issued upon the automatic conversion of the Notes and the PIK Shares to be issued in the event we are unable to pay cash dividends on the Series A Preferred Stock, we do not have any plans, arrangements or understandings, written or oral, to issue any of the shares that will be newly available as a result of the adoption of the Charter Amendment.
+The issuance in the future of such additional authorized shares of our preferred stock as a result of the adoption of the Charter Amendment may have the effect of diluting the earnings per share and book value per share, as well as the stock ownership and voting rights of the currently outstanding shares of Series A Preferred Stock and Common Stock.